 It appears to be a normal fall for wildflowers in South Florida, which is a good place to see Florida’s native orchids.
 Orchids that botanist Roger Hammer of Homestead has seen blooming include Wild coco (Eulophia alba), Dollar orchid (Prosthechea boothiana), Yellowspike orchid (Polystachya concreta), Night-scented orchid (Epidendrum nocturnum), and scented ladies’-tresses (Spiranthes odorarta), which are “coming into spike for their late October showing.”
-Other wildflowers blooming now include Clustervines (Skyblue, Jacquemontia pentanthos; Beach, Jacquemontia reclinata; Havana, Jacquemontia havanensis), Wild allamanda (Pentalinon luteum), Pineland golden trumpet (Angadenia berteroi) and Sweetscent (Pluchea odorata), which Roger noted was covered with butterflies near Flamingo.
+Other wildflowers blooming now include clustervines (Jacquemontia pentanthos, J. reclinata, and J. havanensis), Wild allamanda (Pentalinon luteum), Pineland golden trumpet (Angadenia berteroi) and Sweetscent (Pluchea odorata), which Roger noted was covered with butterflies near Flamingo.

 The best place to see wildflowers this fall is in naturally moist areas — swales and ditches along roadsides, and for those venturing off the beaten path, moist pine flatwoods, especially those which had a prescribed burn this year.
 Specific locations throughout the state are noted in previous articles about fall wildflowers.

 - Bloom Report: Fall color, Florida style

 - Bloom Report: Head south and look to moist areas